ilouvatar/Home_Server/README.md

 - Wordpress

 Install :
-install docker-ce & docker-compose if not allready done make sure docker user has the right to the folders indicated in .env put the .env on the same folder as docker-compose.yml launch with : docker-compose up -d
+install docker-ce & docker-compose if not allready done. make sure docker user has the right to the folders indicated in .env put the .env on the same folder as docker-compose.yml launch with : docker-compose up -d